pedrorgirardi/literate/README.md

 # Literate

-Literate is a Clojure & ClojureScript application which you can use to visualize data.
+Literate is a Clojure & ClojureScript application which you can use to create documents.

 ![Literate](https://github.com/pedrorgirardi/literate/raw/main/doc/screenshot.png)